 Development and application of a circular economy analysis framework

 We describe a holistic analysis framework that combines technical process simulation, environmental analyses (such as MFA, LCA), optimization and socio-economic input-output analysis.
 The framework will ease the analysis of emerging circular economy business models and circular value chain structures with respect to environmental, economic and social sustainability, flexibility and robustness.
 We demonstrate the framework on the application of an example case.

 Vibeke Stærkebye Nørstebø

-Vibeke Stærkebye Nørstebø is Research Manager of Operation Research group in SINTEF Technology and Society.
-PhD in Energy and Process Engineering from NTNU, Norway (2008), Msc in Industrial Economics from NTNU (2004).
-Main research fields are value chain optimisation, location facility problems, multi-criteria analyses.
-Her research interests include circular economy, bio economy and decision support tool for sustainable.
+Vibeke Stærkebye Nørstebø is Research Manager of the Operation Research Group in SINTEF Technology and Society.
+She has a PhD in Energy and Process Engineering from NTNU, Norway (2008), and an Msc in Industrial Economics from NTNU (2004).
+Her main research fields are value chain optimisation, location facility problems and multi-criteria analyses.
+Her research interests include circular economy, bio economy and decision support tools for sustainability.

-Role of thermolysis in material recycling – System solutions for converting wastes into chemicals, fuels, materials and energy
+Thermolysis in material recycling – system solutions for converting wastes into chemicals, fuels, materials and energy